rweigel/phys305/induced_polarization.md

 The sum of the fields due to the three surface charge densities $\mathbf{E}\_{bi} + \mathbf{E}\_{bo} + \mathbf{E}\_Q$ gives $\mathbf{E}$ given in Example 4.5.

-# Extra Credit
+# Problems

-% Copied to notes
+## Dielectric Around a Charged Sphere

-Example 4.5 of Griffiths can be solved without using Gauss's law by using the approach that I used in class to find the electric field inside a dielectric slab when it is in an external electric field.
+Solve Example 4.5 of Griffiths can be solved without using Gauss's law for dielectrics.

+**Answer**

 The procedure is to start with

 $\mathbf{E}=\mathbf{E}_b + \mathbf{E}_Q$